deekshamypersonal/expense-tracker-backend-demo/README.md

 1. Docker Desktop (Windows/Mac) or docker-engine (Linux) running

 ### Steps:
 1. Run the command.
-If the image isn’t on machine Docker pulls it from Docker Hub, then starts the container.
+If the image isn’t on machine, Docker pulls it from Docker Hub, then starts the container.
    ```bash
    docker run -p 8080:8080 deekshatrip1/expense-tracker:latest